Syrian civil war: Kurdish autonomy in northeastern Syria

-In May 2022 Turkish and opposition Syrian officials said that Turkey's Armed Forces and the Syrian National Army are planning a new operation against the SDF, composed mostly of the YPG/YPJ.
-The new operation is set to resume efforts to create 30 km "safe zones" along Turkey's border with Syria, President Erdoğan said in a statement.
-The operation aims at the Tal Rifaat and Manbij regions west of the Euphrates and other areas further east.
-Meanwhile, Ankara is in talks with Moscow over the operation.
-President Erdoğan reiterated his determination for the operation on 8 August 2022.

 On 5 June 2022, the leader of the SDF, Mazloum Abdi, said that forces of the Kurdish government in the AANES were willing to work with Syrian government forces to defend against Turkey, saying "Damascus should use its air defense systems against Turkish planes."
 Abdi said that Kurdish groups would be able to cooperate with the Syrian government, and still retain their autonomy.
 The joint discussions were a result of the negotiation processes that had begun in October 2019.
 In early 2023, reports indicated that the forces of Islamic State in Syria had mostly been defeated, with only a few cells remaining in various remote locations.

 As of 2023, Turkey was continuing its support for various militias within Syria, consisting mostly of the Syrian National Army, which periodically attempted some operations against Kurdish groups.
-One stated goal was to create "safe zones" along Turkey's border with Syria, according to a statement by Turkish President Erdoğan.
+One stated goal was to create "safe zones" along Turkey's border with Syria, according to a statement by Turkish president Erdoğan.
 The operations were generally aimed at the Tal Rifaat and Manbij regions west of the Euphrates and other areas further east.
 President Erdoğan openly stated his support for the operations, in talks with Moscow in mid-2022.